Cantarell (typeface)

-Cantarell was the default typeface supplied with the user interface of GNOME from version 3.0 until version 48, replacing Bitstream Vera and DejaVu.
+Cantarell is a humanist typeface used as the default user interface typeface of GNOME from version 3.0 until version 48, replacing Bitstream Vera and DejaVu.
 The font was originated by Dave Crossland in 2009.

 Operating systems that shipped GNOME (version 3 to version 48) included this typeface family by default, such as Fedora Linux, and Red Hat Enterprise Linux includes the font family in its Google Fonts directory, making the typeface available for use in Web sites.
 It is notably absent in Ubuntu which includes the Ubuntu typeface instead.

 In GNOME 48, Cantarell was replaced with Adwaita Sans as the default typeface for the user interface.
 Adwaita Sans is a customized version of Inter, which was initially intended to replace Cantarell starting from GNOME 47.

 History

 In 2009 the Cantarell fonts were initially designed by Dave Crossland during his studies of typeface design at the University of Reading.
 In 2010, the fonts were chosen by GNOME for use in its 3.0 release, and the font sources were moved to GNOME's Git repository.
 The fonts are maintained there, allowing contributions from a variety of designers including Jakub Steiner and Pooja Saxena.
-In 2013 Pooja Saxena joined the GNOME foundation's “Outreach Programme for Women” internship, and was tasked with improving the design and language support.
+In 2013 Pooja Saxena joined the GNOME foundation's "Outreach Programme for Women" internship, and was tasked with improving the design and language support.
 In 2014 Pooja was given financial support by Google Fonts to extend the design to Devanagari, but due to unavoidable vertical metrics adjustments the family was published with a new name, Cambay.
 Another Cantarell-derived font is Petra Sans.

 In GNOME 3.28 (March 2018), the font was re-designed with two additional weights, light and extra bold.